jsa2/EAST/readme.md

 **Other depedencies for running the tool:**
-If you are planning to run this in Azure Cloud Shell [](#reporting), you don't need to install these:
+If you are planning to run this in Azure Cloud Shell you don't need to install Azure CLI:

 Azure Cloud Shell (BASH)
  or applicable Linux Distro / WSL